lavish fruit and cheese board 20260122 145214 7788 20260122 145219 2xbs

 Tips: These scones are best enjoyed fresh but can be stored in an airtight container for up to 2 days.

-Nutritional Information: Each scone contains approximately 180 calories, 8g of fat, and 5g of protein.
-Enjoy responsibly!
+Nutritional Information: Nutritional information per scone: approximately 180 calories, 8g fat, 5g protein.

 For another classic teatime bake, these traditional cream-filled buns are perfect for elegant gatherings.